 I took an early flight, which meant I couldn’t check into my hostel for like 4-5 hours, but they were nice enough to let me store my backpack there in the meantime.
 This hostel was hands-down way better than my Barcelona one for several reasons.
 One, it was more chill.
 Even though they have social activities, it’s not a party hostel, which meant that it was also much easier to get a good night’s sleep there.
 Two, the service was better.
 While I didn’t have any problems with the staff at the one I stayed at in Barcelona, I just felt that the people who worked at the Granada one were much more welcoming.
-I’ll also provide full-length reviews of each hostel I stay at so I can provide more details if you’re interested in staying at any in the future.
 Lastly, the other guests were much more friendly and willing to say “hi.”
 Granda is much smaller than Barcelona, so maybe it’s a small-town thing.
 Who knows?

 My first Granada adventure was walking along the Carrera del Darro, a beautiful and well-known street here in Granada where you can find some neat historic buildings and get a view of the Alhambra at the top of the hill.
 I wandered into the Granada Archaeological Museum, which is 100% free!
 I definitely recommend checking it out since this city has lots of history.